yashsahugtx/skype-docs/Skype/UCMA/conference-lobby.md

 > [!NOTE]
-> <P>It is possible for an application to land in the conference lobby if it received a conference invitation.</P>
+> It is possible for an application to land in the conference lobby if it received a conference invitation.